 The biggest tire you can fit on a stock CHEV or GMC 3500 is a 295/65R18 on the factory stock wheels at stock ride height.

-The biggest tire you can fit on a 2021 GMC AT4 running factory stock suspension and rims are a maximum of 34.8-inches.
+The biggest tire you can fit on a 2021 GMC AT4 running factory stock suspension and rims are a maximum of 34.8 inches.
 This equates to a 285/75R18 (34.8”) or 305/60R20 (34.4”) with no trimming or rubbing.

 The biggest tire you can fit on a 2014-current GMC Sierra 1500 running factory stock suspension and rims are a maximum of 32.6 inches.

-The maximum size on the Tundra is a 295/70/R18 or 295/60 in a 20 inch with a +18 to +20 wheel offset, on a 9-inch wide wheel.
+The maximum size on the Tundra is a 295/70/R18 or 295/60 in a 20-inch with a +18 to +20 wheel offset, on a 9-inch wide wheel.

 The largest tires you can fit on a stock F150 without removing the crash bars are 33”- 34” without severe rubbing.
 Alternatively, you can fit 32” if your rims are 10” wide.

-If you deice to go the biggest tire you can squeeze inside the wheel arch, keep in mind you will experience a drop in MPG, but nothing too significant unless you go 37” or bigger.
+- If you decide to go with the biggest tire you can squeeze inside the wheel arch, keep in mind you will experience a drop in MPG, but nothing too significant unless you go 37” or bigger.